gambitph/Stackable/readme.txt

 = 2.1 =
 * Fixed: Better sticky tabs detection and placement
+* Fixed: Possible migration error if v1 button label is blank

 = 2.0.3 =
 * Fixed: Jetpack Search compatibility may show an error